 GCAC was founded in 1914, comprised of members actively engaged in gardening, horticulture, conservation and civic planning.
-In 1916, GCAC joined The Garden Club of America (GCA), a national association of garden clubs, as one of the first members of GCA and one of the largest GCA clubs.
+In 1916, GCAC joined the Garden Club of America (GCA), a national association of garden clubs, as one of the first members of the GCA and one of the largest GCA clubs.

 Since our founding, we have been involved in our local and national community wherever there is a need to stimulate the knowledge and love of gardening through education, conferences, publications and grants to support conservation and civic improvement, and the restoration and protection of the environment.

 GCAC joins the Women’s Land Army, and promotes Victory Gardens, supports tractor plowing, vegetable gardens and canning education.
 In 1916, GCAC becomes one of the first members of the Garden Club of America.

 “Dooryard Gardens” are added to vegetable gardens and canning education, the Wildflower Conservation Committee established, and the “Billboards Must Go” highway beautification project begins in association with the GCA.

 The Pittsburgh Parks and Playgrounds Association is created, Fort Necessity and Old Economy Village Gardens are restored, and GCAC’s long-standing relationship with Phipps Conservatory begins with the annual May Market benefit plant sale and the installation of the Broderie Room.

 Camp Reynolds beautification and Victory Gardens education are supported during World War II.